 Little drops make a mighty ocean

-With more than 808 charging stations in 18 METRO countries available to customers and employees, and a total of 1,000 planned by 2030, METRO is helping to drive the transition to e-mobility.
-Schulze is convinced this goal will be reached even far sooner.
+With more than 1.000 charging stations in 19 METRO countries available to customers and employees, METRO is helping to drive the transition to e-mobility.
+The target was 2030, but we beat it, Schulze said.
 Customers who drive electric vehicles know they can recharge at METRO, in some cases for free or at competitive – i.e. low – rates.
-And the company’s own fleet also becomes increasingly electrified – more than 36 electric delivery vans up to 7.5 tonnes and 742 electric company cars are rolling already, demand further rising.
+And the company's own fleet is also being increasingly electrified - more than 35 electric delivery vans up to 17 tonnes, an electric heavy-duty truck in METRO Austria and 862 electric company cars are already in use, and demand continues to rise.

 Awarded an A Score for Climate Change by CDP